radgrad/docusaurus2/docs/developers/design/scripts/overview.md

 sidebar_label: Overview
 ---

 The `scripts/` directory contains supplemental programs for interfacing data to RadGrad.
+This chapter explains how to install and run these scripts.

 ## Directory overview